-A transformation plan is in place for the museum provision.
+Building on our transformation plan for the museum provision.
 Major refurbishments at the county museum at Abergwili, Parc Howard, and a new Museum of Speed at Pendine, together with a new county archive and storage facility at "Y Stordy" will ensure that our valuable cultural learning and tourism resource is improved for residents and visitors and maintained for future generations.
+Further investment in culture will see the redevelopment of the Oriel Myrddin Gallery in Carmarthen.
+This will also build on our commitment to see the wider regeneration of the "Old Town Quarter" within the County Town.